graphitemaster/neothyne/docs/DEVELOPERS.md

 The same technique is used for rendering the spot lights as well.

 Finally the directional lighting is rendered in two passes of its own.
-First and foremost, the first pass does directional lighting without stencil test.
-The second pass uses stencil so that the results of the stuff which should not contibute to ambient occlusion don't actually get ambient occlusion.
+The first pass does directional lighting without stencil test.
+The second pass uses stencil so that the things specifically rendered without AO don't get AO applied to them.

 #### Forward pass